Mariners shut out Houston’s MLB-best offense again to claim series

 After making the stop, Crawford bounced to his feet and in almost the same motion, started throwing a low bouncer to Ty France at first base.
 The ball beat Correa by a step and the inning was over.

 “He’s a great athlete,” Servais said.
 “And the only way you finish those plays, you’ve got to really have a good arm and throw accurately.
 These guys do that long hop or that skip over to Ty in those situations.
 They’ve learned how to do it.
-They get the ball out of their glove as quick as they can just get the ball on its way.
-If it’s low, we have a chance and they’ve been super accurate with it.”
+They get the ball out of their glove as quick as they can just to get the ball on its way.
+If it’s low, we have a chance, and they’ve been super accurate with it.”

 That lone run came in the sixth inning.
-Crawford led off with a crisp single to center off of Astros starter Jake Odorizzi.
+Crawford led off with a crisp single to center off Astros starter Jake Odorizzi.
 Mitch Haniger worked a walk to push Crawford into scoring position.

 Houston manager Dusty Baker went to his bullpen, bringing in right-hander Phil Maton.
-He struck out Kyle Seager but walked Ty France to load the bases, bringing Toro to the plate.
+He struck out Kyle Seager but walked Ty France to load the bases, bringing Abraham Toro to the plate.

 He couldn’t replicate his grand slam heroics from the previous night, settling for a high fly ball to mid-center field.